STATIC AND DYNAMIC BALANCING (PT. 2)

 General Measurement Methods

-Vibration level can be measured in terms of acceleration, velocity, or displacement.
-However as most standards for balancing are written in velocity terms, a legacy of the days when vibration was measured by mechanical velocity sensitive transducers, usually velocity will be the chosen parameter.
-Use of acceleration levels will tend to emphasize higher frequency components, while displacement will emphasize low frequency components.
+The vibration level can be measured in terms of acceleration, velocity, or displacement.
+However as most standards for balancing are written in velocity terms, a legacy of the days when vibration was measured by mechanical velocity-sensitive transducers, usually velocity will be the chosen parameter.

 Download the full handbook